 End of the Breastfeeding Era!

 13 months and 5 days of Breastfeeding!
-I would have gone on much longer but due to reasons I’ll reveal at a later date, I just could not cope with the drain anymore so I went for the quick stop method.
+I would have gone on much longer but due to this exciting news, I just could not cope with the drain anymore.
 I think he sensed it coming too as we were down to one feed a day and on a few occasions he’d gone to bed without his feed or turned away from them initially before guzzling furiously a few minutes later.

 It’s not been an easy journey.
 As a first time mum, I always assumed I’d breastfeed no matter what (naive I know).
 The first few days came as a shock to the system: the engorgement from milk coming in, nipples getting used to this new function and having to feed through the pain.
 I didn’t know how long this phase would last but thankfully things settled down within a week.
 Daddy was sent out to get nipple shields and the like.
 They didn’t really help but I felt better for trying!